 Cancellations can be made up to the start of the NVFC Board Meeting with refunds processed based on the date the cancellation is received.

-You may transfer your paid registration to another director, or apply it to the 2018 Fall Board Meeting, without any penalty.
+You may transfer your paid registration to another director without any penalty.
 If your meeting registration fee was not received at the time of cancellation (being mailed or paid onsite), any cancellation fees or meeting registration fee is still due based on the date notification is received.
 Refund exceptions for extenuating circumstances may be made for all or partial refund on a case-by-case basis.
 Refund requests must be in writing and received no later than 1 week after the conclusion of the Board meeting.
 The request must be accompanied with documentation to validate the reason for the exemption.
 Requests can be submitted to the attention of the NVFC meeting planner Meg Goldberg at the NVFC office (7852 Walker Dr., Ste.
 375, Greenbelt, MD 20770), via email (firstname.lastname@example.org), or fax (202.887.5291).

-*Be sure to identify yourself as being part of the NVFC Spring Board Meeting 2018 Group
+Call: 701-255-6000 — Be sure to identify yourself as being part of the National Volunteer Fire Council Group

 - Fitness center

 Meeting sponsorship is a great strategy to meet face-to-face with the leaders of the 49 state fire service organizations.
-This is your opportunity to be in front of, tell your story, and network with these national influencers.
+This is your opportunity to be in front of, tell your story to, and network with these national influencers all in one location – at the same time.
 It’s also a visible way that showcases you’re aligned with the national organization supporting the volunteer “boots on the ground.”
 There are many ways and price points that are available.
 Please contact Meg Goldberg directly at 240-297-3564 or email@example.com.